Corecii/Devprod/README.md

 On Windows, Devprod can retrieve your Roblox Studio cookie automatically so you do not have to provide login details or a cookie.
 Alternatively, you can set the `DEVPROD_COOKIE` environment variable.
 Devprod does not provide a mechanism for logging in and does not permit passwords or cookies in the command line arguments.

 Devprod is one-way: it will only upload changes to the website.
-It will not download the product list from the website.
-Devprod also does not catch text filtering issues at the moment.
+Devprod will only download from the website after and upload to warn when text is filtered.

 ## Examples: